ShirazAdam/GenAIWtihDotNET/README.md

 - Reduce the `max_length` parameter
 - Use a more aggressively quantised model
 - Close other applications to free up RAM

+**Issue**: Docker container fails to start
+- Ensure Docker Desktop is set to Windows containers mode
+- Verify the model volume mount path is correct
+- Check that Windows container features are enabled in Docker settings

+**Issue**: Cannot access model files in Docker
+- Ensure the volume is mounted correctly with `-v` flag
+- Update the model path in the code to match the container path
+- Verify file permissions on the host machine